Gulf of Riga: Salinity

 The freshwater runoff entering the Baltic sea accounts for two percent of its volume.
 A narrow connection to the North Sea means that water stays in the Baltic for an average of 30 years.
 These two characteristics work to make the Baltic Sea one of the largest brackish bodies of water in the world.
 The Gulf of Riga has an average salt concentration for the Baltic Sea, which is around six to ten parts per thousand.
 Freshwater has a concentration of 0.5 parts per thousand, and seawater is about 30 parts per thousand.

-Winter
+Seasons

+The surface water layer of the Gulf of Riga has relatively large annual temperature fluctuations.

+In mid-summer, in July and August, the surface water layer temperature in the central part of the bay is 18°C. On the low coast, the water can warm up to 25–26°C on hot and sunny days in mid-summer.

+The deeper water layers are noticeably cooler, but the temperature changes less throughout the year.

 In winter, most or all of the Bay occasionally freezes.
 This is due to low salinity and the calming effect of the partial closure of the entrance of the gulf.
 During the winter, many people walk over the bay.
 The thickest recorded ice was 90 cm thick in the winter of 1941–42.
 Ice hole fishing has been a traditional source of winter food, and remains a common activity.
 The ice usually melts between March and April.
 In late March 2013, when the ice started to melt, 200 people had to be rescued from ice floes.